SHI-Labs/Decoupled-Classification-Refinement/README.md

 <img src='demo/network_default.png' width='800'>

 ## News
+* \[2018/10/09\] Our tech report is now on ArXiv: [Decoupled Classification Refinement: Hard False Positive Suppression for Object Detection](https://arxiv.org/abs/1810.04002)!
 * \[2018/10/06\] All codes for DCR V1 are released in the [dcr_v1 branch](https://github.com/bowenc0221/Decoupled-Classification-Refinement/tree/dcr_v1)!
 We do not suggest you use this code, this code is released just for reference purpose.
 * \[2018/10/04\] All codes for DCR V2 are released!
 Tech report is also releasing soon.
 * \[2018/09/26\] Added all COCO results.
 Code will be released very soon with a new tech report.
 Stay tuned!

 ## Disclaimer

-This is an official implementation for [Decoupled Classification Refinement](https://arxiv.org/abs/1803.06799) based on MXNet.
+This is an official implementation for [Decoupled Classification Refinement](https://arxiv.org/abs/1810.04002) based on MXNet.
 It is worth noticing that:

   * The code is tested on official MXNet version 1.1.0 installed using pip.
   * We trained our model based on the ImageNet pre-trained [ResNet-v1-101](https://github.com/KaimingHe/deep-residual-networks) using a [model converter](https://github.com/dmlc/mxnet/tree/430ea7bfbbda67d993996d81c7fd44d3a20ef846/tools/caffe_converter).
 The converted model produces slightly lower accuracy (Top-1 Error on ImageNet val: 24.0% v.s.
 23.6%).